topology-foundation/docs-drp/docs/deep-dive/interaction-methods.md

 3. **SUBSCRIBE:** subscribe to receive the updates performed on a given CRO.
 4. **UNSUBSCRIBE:** unsubscribe and stop receiving updates on a given CRO.
 5. **SYNC:** reconcile the operations histories on a given CRO between the local one and the remote one.

-### References

-- Thomas Hsueh. _Topology Protocol: A Distributed System Protocol For The Open Metaverse_.
-2024